GroestlCoin/Groestlcoin-WPF/README.md

-Groestlcoin WPF Wallet and Miner
+Groestlcoin-WPF Wallet & Command-line Miner

 Build for Windows by Visual Studio 2015 or 2013 instructions
 ============================================================